 Raisins are simply dried grapes.
 These shriveled, bite-sized morsels of sweetness offer a healthy snack and burst of energy.
 Turkey produces the most raisins, followed by California.
 It is the top dried fruit eaten in the U.S., and they're popular globally as well.
 Raisins are a delicious ingredient used in a variety of foods, from sweet bread and desserts to savory dishes found in cuisines throughout the world.
 While you might need to plump raisins up before adding them to a dish, they're one of the easiest dried fruits to prepare.

 What Are Raisins?

-The majority of the world's supply of raisins comes from California, dried from Thompson seedless (95 percent), muscadine, or Black Corinth (Zante) grapes.
-In 1873, California suffered a devastating drought which literally dried the grapes on the vine.
-Looking to recoup some of the grape crop, an enterprising marketer in San Francisco sold the dried and shriveled grapes as "Peruvian Delicacies," and the California raisin industry was off and running.
+Sweet grapes that are allowed to dry and shrivel up are called raisins.
+Until medieval times, raisins were second behind honey as a top choice for sweeteners.
+Today, the majority of the world's supply of raisins comes from California and are either dried Thompson Seedless, muscadine, or Black Corinth (Zante) grapes.
+In 1873, California suffered a devastating drought that literally dried the grapes on the vine.
+Looking to recoup some of the grape crops, an enterprising marketer in San Francisco sold the dried and shriveled grapes as "Peruvian Delicacies," and the California raisin industry was off and running.